pgManage/pgManage/INSTALL_WEB_SERVER_MODE.md

     sudo make install

-If you are on OpenBSD or FreeBSD, use gmake instead.
-PgManage will be installed in `/usr/local/sbin`.
+If you are on OpenBSD or FreeBSD, use gmake instead. pgManage will be installed in `/usr/local/sbin`.
 All other files such as the html, javascript and configuration files will be installed to `/usr/local/etc/pgmanage`.

 #### RUNNING PGMANAGE

-To run PgManage:
+To run pgManage:

     /usr/local/sbin/pgmanage